 Many years ago, “screen scraping” was the answer to all our automation woes.
 We could spend hours creating the automation to pull down a few fields from screens just to cut and paste that information onto our workstation so we could then do some manual follow-up.

 Years later, we began to develop Application Program Interfaces (APIs) so that we could integrate with existing systems to once again “scrape” data but also have some logic behind it to perform a higher level of integration, including the real-time update of those integrated systems.

-Once again though, it took time to create those APIs, if they were not available as part of the application package.
+Once again, though, it took time to create those APIs, if they were unavailable as part of the application package.
 And with it arose issues on testing, application availability, rapid changes to the integration app.
 The list goes on.

-That brings us to today and the use of Robotic Process Automation, or RPA.
-It seems that you cannot pick up a trade publication (yes, I am old, and I still like to hold a magazine in my hand) without hearing about RPA, Artificial Intelligence (AI) or Machine Learning (ML).
+That brings us to today and the use of Robotic Process Automation (RPA).
+It seems that you cannot pick up a trade publication (yes, I am old, and I still like to hold a magazine in my hand) without hearing about RPA, artificial intelligence (AI) or machine learning (ML).

 It is the “be all and end all” of the automation journey.
 Or so they would have you think.

 Don’t get me wrong.
 Whether in the workplace, at school, or at home, automation is transforming our lives.
 After all, isn’t that what all technology sets out to do – or at least tries to do?
 But it may not be the “silver bullet” that many vendors would lead you to believe.

 There are several issues that I see taking place with RPA implementations that the tool vendors may not or will not share with you.
 I’ve also seen several issues that arise during development that are not found during discovery:

 1. It is so easy.
 Anyone can do it.